Explore ideas, cultures and places with a wide range of Arts undergraduate subject and course choices including double degrees.

 Monash Arts grad Nikos Gkolfinopoulos is using the skills gained from his Master of International Sustainable Tourism Management to make a global impact at the United Nations World Tourism Organisation.

-In a world where consumers are more connected, tech-savvy and discerning than ever before, it’s imperative for communications professionals elevate their message beyond pretty words and images.
+In a world where consumers are more connected, tech-savvy and discerning than ever before, it’s imperative that communications professionals elevate their message beyond pretty words and images.
 Shrishti Dokwal, first-year Master of Strategic Communications Management student, reveals why she’s chosen to jump into the fast-paced world of communications, and how her studies are preparing her for a dynamic and diverse career in a fascinating industry.

 Associate Professor Simone Murray has been elected a Fellow of the Australian Academy of the Humanities.
 This exceptionally prestigious award is the highest honour for achievement in the humanities in Australia.
 The culmination of a year-long nomination process overseen by existing members of the Academy and governed by a two-stage virtual and in-person ballot, the award denotes that each incoming Fellow is held in the highest esteem by Australia’s academic elite.